ProjectNebulus/ProjectNebulus/.github/CONTRIBUTING.md

 ### Code Style

 Use our project-specific conventions for code formatting.
-For example, we use [prettier](https://prettier.io) for JavaScript (and related), [black](https://github.com/psf/black) for Python, etc. There should be scripts already written to do this, such as `npm run format` (prettier).
+For example, we use [prettier](https://prettier.io) for JavaScript (and related), [black](https://github.com/psf/black) for Python, etc. There should be scripts already written to do this, such as `npm run format` (prettier) or `npm run format:py` (python formatters).

 ### Commit Messages